 [ planning index ] [ home ]

-The Diamond Springs/El Dorado Fire Protection District provides fire protection, emergency medical services and specialized rescue services to approximately twenty four thousand people in a 93 square mile area.
+The Diamond Springs/El Dorado Fire Protection District is an “all risk” agency that provides fire protection, emergency medical services and specialized rescue services to approximately twenty four thousand people, in a 93 square mile area.
 The District is located on the western slope of El Dorado County.
 The topography of the District ranges from rolling hills of grass and oak woodland in the west and oak-timber in the steep drainages of the east portion.
-The weather conditions vary from freezing temperatures with occasional snow in winter, to summer temperatures that regularly exceed 100 degrees.
+The weather conditions vary from freezing temperatures, with occasional snow in winter, to summer temperatures that regularly exceed 100 degrees.

 Structure Fires